Working with CO2 and Personal Safety Monitoring

 But the gas, given certain situations, can be hazardous to your health.
 And while the "situations" are well known some of the facts are often confusing.

-Whether you are a brewer, employee, or friend of the industry understanding a few key important details about carbon dioxide in brewing is critical.
+Whether you are a brewer, employee, or friend of the industry understanding a few important details about carbon dioxide in brewing is critical.

-Many incident reviews, case studies, and research have repeatedly shown that the potential effects of carbon dioxide (CO2) on a brewer can include the following:
+Many incident reviews, case studies, and research have repeatedly shown that the potential effects of carbon dioxide (CO2) on a brewer which can include the following:

 Proper Steps to becoming "CO2 Safe"